 MY RIDES: My Velospace Profile

 I did something similar a few weeks ago, and started riding a fixed gear to work instead of my mtb.
-I just did it for the sake of it and was just expecting it to feel like a normal bike without gears, but without sounding too much like a wonderful person it really doesn't.
+I just did it for the sake of it and was just expecting it to feel like a normal bike without gears, but without sounding too much like a !!
+BAN ME NOW FOR SWEARING !! it really doesn't.
 I was set on starting with a freewheel and experimenting with fixed, but someone here told me to do it the other way.
 I would definately recommend this - fixed changes the dynamic completely and has transformed the way i ride.
 I got back on the mtb for a trail ride this weekend, and after only two weeks on the fixie my climbing is 100% better and i just feel much stronger and more fluid in the legs

 I haven't missed gears once and feel stronger and smoother already.
 I would definately start fixed though, and just switch if you hate it.
 What is your reasoning for wanting a freewheel?
 I just thought it would be a smoother transition from geared bikes, but now i think it misses a lot of the benefits too.